 5 things we learned from the Premier League weekend

-Liverpool stayed perfect while Manchester City won at Bournemouth, yet Manchester United and Watford are struggling.
+Jurgen Klopp’s Liverpool set a new club record of 13 consecutive league victories, while VAR dominated the headlines once again.

-Liverpool made it three wins out of three and Manchester City got back to winning ways on another eventful weekend in the English top flight.
+Liverpool remain top of the Premier League after extending their 100 per cent start, while Tottenham blew a two-goal lead to draw the north London derby with Arsenal.

-Here, the PA news agency takes a look at some of the main talking points from the key fixtures in the Premier League.
+Here, the PA news agency looks at five major talking points from the weekend’s top-flight action.

 Advertising